breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 When I awoke, it was nearly midnight, and time to pick up my girlfriend at the airport.
 Luckily, Car2Go had resolved the license issue while I was asleep, allowing me to drive their golf carts again.
 So I ran to the nearest one available and floored it all the way to the airport to meet my girlfriend, who was just then arriving from Chernobyl.
 On past occasions I have put Cars2Go to very effective use, however this was simply not the case in Canada.

 For reasons I cannot begin to explain, we were locked inside a malfunctioning Car2Go at a gas station.
 We were stuck in Park at a busy intersection.
-We were fined for parking violations.
+We were fined for alleged parking violations.
 We had to call help dozens of times, and spent hours troubleshooting their broken fleet of golf carts.
 Car-sharing is clearly a win in some places, but just does not work well in Canada.
 End rant.

 I went to Vancouver for ConFoo, since I enjoyed the one in February so much.
 It was their first time in Vancouver, a lovely conference, filled with lovely people.
-Afterwards, they bussed some of the speakers up to Whistler and we all went skiing for two days.
+Afterwards, they bussed some of us up to Whistler and we all went skiing for two days.
 Met some swell folks between runs, and we talked about science, religion and the [post-truth society](https://en.wikipedia.org/wiki/Post-truth_politics).

 From Vancouver, we flew to Toronto, spent a few days visiting friends and going to meetups, then took a train to Ottawa.
 Spent a few days visiting more friends in Ottawa, nearly died of frostbite, then went to Montreal.
 Then I came home and spent Christmas in a hospital because Grannie came down with pneumonia.
 She's one tough cookie.
 We're hoping for good news.

 When all is said and done, I went to 18 countries, 64 cities, 16 conferences, and visited dozens of universities and meetups.
 If I had to do it all over again, I can't say I would do everything the same way.
 I spent most the year exhausted and jetlagged.
 But I also had some very happy memories, particularly those that did not involve nearly dying.
-And I met some extraordinary people along the way.
+And I spent time with some extraordinary people along the way.
 So I'll mark it with a B+.